Background pattern

 • Allergy or asthma.

-• Skin reactions such as sunburn or rash after being in the sun or in a tanning bed.
+• Skin reactions such as sunburn or rash after being in the sun or using a sunbed.

 Contact your doctor if you experience any of the following symptoms:

 • Severe, persistent diarrhea that causes significant weight loss.
-Your doctor will evaluate your symptoms and decide how to continue your blood pressure treatment.
+Your doctor will assess your symptoms and decide how to proceed with your blood pressure treatment.

 • Decreased vision or eye pain.
-These may be symptoms of fluid accumulation in the vascular layer of the eye (choroidal effusion) or increased pressure in the eye and may occur from a few hours to several weeks after taking olmesartan/amlodipine/hydrochlorothiazide.
-This can lead to permanent vision loss if not treated.
+These could be symptoms of fluid accumulation in the vascular layer of the eye (choroidal effusion) or increased pressure in the eye, and may occur from a few hours to a few weeks after taking olmesartan/amlodipine/hydrochlorothiazide.
+This can lead to permanent vision impairment if left untreated.

 Olmesartan/amlodipine/hydrochlorothiazide may cause an increase in lipid and uric acid levels in your blood.
-Your doctor will likely want to perform blood tests from time to time to monitor these possible changes.
+Your doctor will likely want to perform a blood test from time to time to monitor these potential changes.

-If you are to undergo parathyroid function tests, stop taking olmesartan/amlodipine/hydrochlorothiazide before the tests are performed.
+If you are going to have parathyroid function tests, you should stop taking olmesartan/amlodipine/hydrochlorothiazide before these tests are performed.

-Inform your doctor if you are pregnant (or think you may be).
-Olmesartan/amlodipine/hidroclorotiazida is not recommended for use at the beginning of pregnancy, and it should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if taken during this period (see section “Pregnancy and breastfeeding”).
+You must inform your doctor if you are pregnant (or think you might be).
+Olmesartan/amlodipine/hydrochlorothiazide is not recommended during pregnancy, and must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if taken at this stage (see section “Pregnancy and breastfeeding”).

 Children and adolescents (under 18 years)